Next Start

 When you’re out on the road, your vehicle generates a lot of heat.
 That heat and friction is concentrated in the engine, which requires your car’s cooling system to be working effectively to prevent overheating.

-Becoming familiar with how the cooling system works and some common signs of issues can help make you more aware of possible repairs.
+Becoming familiar with how the cooling system works and some common signs of issues, including car radiator problems, can help make you more aware of possible repairs.
 Keep reading to familiarize yourself with this important vehicle system!

 How the Cooling System Works

 Most vehicles feature cooling systems that use liquid, or coolant.
-When liquid passes through a hot engine, it works to absorb heat, cooling the engine in the process.
+When liquid passes through a hot engine, it absorbs heat, cooling the engine in the process.
 The coolant then passes through the radiator, where it’s cooled by air flowing through the grille.

 There is a thermostat in the cooling system that sits between the engine and the radiator.
 The thermostat opens and closes as needed depending on the temperature of the liquid.
-Until it reaches a certain temperature, the fluid will circulate until a valve on the thermostat opens to allow it to be cooled again.
+The fluid will circulate in the engine until it reaches a certain temperature and a valve on the thermostat opens, allowing it to return to the radiator to be cooled again.

 Cooling System Parts